ttesla/RaytraceWeekend/README.md

 # RaytraceWeekend
-Workspace for "Ray Tracing in One Weekend Book Series"
+Workspace for "Ray Tracing in One Weekend Book Series" with Visual Studio 2019